 Being Health providers do not provide urgent or emergent care.
 If you are having an emergency you can call or text 988, call 911, or go to the nearest emergency room.

-While we do offer virtual and in-person appointments for most of our services, Spravato® (esketamine) treatment, ketamine IV / IM therapy and acupuncture are the services that are only available in-person at our Lower Manhattan location.
+While we do offer virtual and in-person appointments for most of our services, Spravato® (esketamine) treatment and acupuncture are the services that are only available in-person at our Manhattan location.

-We have a 24-hour notice cancellation policy.
-You can easily reschedule or cancel your appointment up to 24 hours in advance by clicking on the link in your email or text message reminders or by logging into the patient portal.
-Any requests to reschedule or cancel your appointment less than 24 hours in advance will incur a fee.
+We have a 48-hour notice cancellation policy.
+You can easily reschedule or cancel your appointment up to 48 hours in advance by clicking on the link in your email or text message reminders or by logging into the patient portal.
+Any requests to reschedule or cancel your appointment less than 48 hours in advance will incur a fee.
 For self-pay (out-of-pocket) appointments, the full session fee applies.
-For in-network insurance appointments, a $75 fee will be charged.
+For in-network insurance appointments, a $100 fee will be charged.

 Our team is happy to review your benefits and estimate out-of-pocket costs before your initial visit.
 We can also provide a superbill for any out-of-network reimbursements.

-You can use your insurance with our in-network clinicians for services including traditional and interventional psychiatry consultations, medication management, psychotherapy, Spravato® treatment, and ketamine assisted psychotherapy (KAP) therapy sessions.
+You can use your insurance with our in-network clinicians for services including traditional and interventional psychiatry consultations, medication management, psychotherapy, Spravato® treatment, acupuncture and nutrition.

 When you schedule your initial visit with a Being Health clinician, you’ll be asked to enroll and upload your insurance card through our secure online portal.
 We’ll then verify your benefits and automatically estimate your out-of-pocket costs, such as copay, coinsurance or deductible.
 You can expect a benefits summary via email within one business day.